denizkenankilic/computerVision-hough-matlab/README.md

 # computerVision-hough-matlab
-Matlab Code for Finding Lines by Hough Transform
+Matlab Code for Finding Lines by the Hough Transform